kasperpihl/KPTimePicker/README.md

 KPTimePicker
 ============

-Simplistic and easy-to-use timerpicker to replace Apple's
+Simplistic and easy-to-use timepicker to replace Apple's